carlaciar/holbertonschool-shell/permissions/README.md

 Write a script that sets the permission to the file `hello` as follows:
 - Owner: no permission at all
 - Group: no permission at all
-- Other users: all the permissions\
+- Other users: all the permissions
-The file `hello` will be in the working directory You are not allowed to use commas for this script
+<p>The file `hello` will be in the working directory You are not allowed to use commas for this script</p>

 ## FILE: 9-John_Doe
 **9. John Doe**\